 A new attribute type, Interval, represents time intervals and durations.
-For example, the interval value
+The default value is a string "

 represents one minute and thirty seconds.
 The duration

 represents a duration of one hour, one minute, and thirty seconds.

 Note that minute and second values do not need zero-padding, "4:2" and "04:02"

 represents a negative duration of 5 minutes and 30 seconds.
 This can be useful when doing short duration date arithmetic (as below).

 If $MyInterval is "